 In 2018, Experian's Global Data Management Benchmark Report indicated that 95% of C-level executives believe that data is an integral part of their business strategy.
 There's no doubt that data is a significant asset of every company.
 But is all data just as valuable?
 The short answer is no.

 How does quality data empower good business decisions?
-Here's the chronology:

 At this point, you just have values in a database or an Excel sheet.
-This raw data doesn't have a practical use.
+This raw data doesn't have practical use.
 For instance, you have thousands of email addresses from your customers and their topics of interest in a CSV.

 You take that data to a tool where you can visualize it clearly in the right context.
 For example, an emailing list inside your marketing app.
 Now you can filter those email addresses according to their interests.

-You obtain knowledge.
 You analyze the information you've gathered and gain important insights from it.
 You might learn, for example, that 80% of your customers want to be contacted via email to get information about CRMs.

 With that knowledge, you can make a data-driven decision, such as deciding to create a newsletter with content about CRMs.
 When you have quality data, you have the necessary knowledge to make the right decisions for your business.

 Characteristics of Data Quality